klongbeard/nsn_test/README.md

 4. In the footer, could you move home, privacy, terms and contact over to the right
 5. Could you make the footer links white as well please
 6. I can't remember how we got the home icon there.
 But could you find out and pick some appropriate icons to add to privacy, terms and contact as well please.
-7. Can you make it so the links are cantered in a new line in the footer on mobile
+7. Can you make it so the links are centered in a new line in the footer on mobile
 8. Can we display the university results in a grid, four per line, rather than in a row.
 9. Can we format the results more nicely.
 Maybe make the university name bigger and bolder and in a different colour.
 10. Can we make it so that on a mobile phone they display in a single column though.